York College's new Graham Center focuses on collaboration, innovation

 "We will have lots of space for businesses to lease from us inside the center," DelliCarpini said.
 "And what we're imagining is our faculty and students will be able to rub elbows with local business folks."

-Though York College's Graham Center for Collaborative Innovation is opening this October, it should not be confused with Penn State York's Graham Center for Innovation and Collaboration, which opened in 2021.
+York College's Graham Center for Collaborative Innovation, opening this October, should not be confused with Penn State York's Graham Center for Innovation and Collaboration, which opened in 2021.
 Though both facilities have been funded by Don Graham, they are separate entities, DelliCarpini said.

 "We see this as an opportunity to work with our colleagues at Penn State York," he added.